Back to Top

 Click on any piece of music below to learn more about it.

-The printed score to Maurice Ravel’s 1926 song cycle Chansons madécasses includes the wood-blocked illustrations of Jean-Emile Laboureur, made in 1920, and, like Ravel’s music, inspired by a centuries-old poetic work.
-The images are impressionistic: they depict the figures of the inhabitants of Madagascar against a vibrant wash of blue and green, invoking the sea and forests.
+The printed score to Ravel’s 1926 song cycle Chansons madécasses includes the wood-blocked illustrations of Jean-Emile Laboureur, made in 1920, and, like Ravel’s music, inspired by a centuries-old poetic work.
+The images, rather than being realistic, are rather impressionistic: they depict the beautiful black figures of the inhabitants of Madagascar against a vibrant wash of blue and green, invoking the sea and forests.
 The text and inspiration for these Chansons comes from the poetry of Évariste de Parny, a French man of letters who was born and raised on the Isle of Bourbon, off the southeastern coast of Africa.
-De Parny was exceptionally well-travelled in his lifetime, and it was while in India that he set to work on his Songs of Madagascar, among the first examples of prose poetry in the French language.
+De Parny was exceptionally well-travelled in his lifetime, and it was while in India that he set to work on his Songs of Madagascar, among the very first examples of prose poetry in the French language.

 STEVEN BANKS (b.
 1993) New Work for Mezzo-soprano and Chamber Ensemble (15’)